simpleanalytics/docs/_docs/10_general/10_what-we-collect.md

 title: What we collect
 category: general
 permalink: /what-we-collect
+excerpt: "Simple Analytics only collects privacy-insensitive data.
+Here is a list of what we do and don’t collect from your visitors."
 ---

 Not collecting any information would be silly and unrealistic for an analytics tool.
 We do collect information that is necessary to show you _simple_ analytics, but unlike other analytics tools, we don't collect more than absolutely necessary.
 Here is a list of what we **do and don't** collect from your visitors.